 Leptin is a hormone, made by fat cells, that decreases your appetite.
 Leptin is the “satiety hormone”.
 It’s made by adipose cells to regulate energy balance by inhibiting hunger.
 When your hormones are in balance any extra fat produces leptin reducing your hunger.

-If you eat carbohydrate-dense foods too early in the day, like at breakfast, the normal leptin cycle is disrupted.
+If you eat carbohydrate-dense foods too early in the day, the normal leptin cycle is disrupted.
 Your leptin cycle will peak too early in the day and will begin to decline too soon.
-As a result, leptin will be low in the evening after dinner, and your appetite will increase rather than decrease, leading to after dinner snacking.
+As a result, leptin will be low in the evening after dinner and your appetite will increase rather than decrease, leading to after dinner snacking.

 In 1994 researchers were studying a genetic line of mice that ate food continuously until they became morbidly obese.